Who can see the media details page?

 - Download - Allows you to download a copy of the media to your local drive.
 If it is a video, you are asked to make selections regarding video, quality, or download only audio of the file.
 You can also use the links to the processed and source files located in the bottom right section of the Media Details page to download files locally.
 See also Downloading Content to your Computer.

-Delete/Remove - Deletes the media entirely.
-Deleting it removes it from any classes, collections, other user's libraries, and any other linked or embedded locations.
+Trash - Soft deletes the media according to your organization's deletion policy.
+Deleting it removes it from any classes, collections, other user's libraries, and any other linked or embedded locations to your Recycle Bin.
 This can ONLY be done by the owner of the media (or an administrator).
+Soft deleted content is fully restored exactly as it was, including any links, embeds, class/lesson associations, analytics, etc. Restoration time will depend on the number of files and their sizes.

 If the option shows Remove, this is a piece of shared media that is owned by someone else.
 Removing it only deletes it from YOUR Library.
 See also Deleting Your Echo Content.